-- What are the products and services we offer and what is the unique selling proposition (USP) of the company?
+- What are the products and services you offer and what is the unique selling proposition (USP) of the company?

-- What have we done so far in our online marketing and what results have we obtained with it?
-What are people saying about us online?
+- What have you done so far in your online marketing and what results have you obtained?
+What are people saying about your brand online?

-- How is our website?
-Are there aspects that we need to improve?
+- How is the website?
+Are there aspects that need to be improved?

 - What is the competition doing?
-How does our brand compare and what can we learn from them?
+How does our brand compare and what can be learned from them?

-The objectives are what we will use to measure the success or failure of the digital marketing strategy.
+The objectives are what you will use to measure the success of the digital marketing strategy.
 When setting your objectives, use the SMART acronym.
 This stands for the following:

-- Realistic: meaning it takes into account your previous resources and achievements and, again, is feasible.
+- Realistic: It takes into account your previous resources and achievements and, again, is feasible.

-- Timely: finally, specify a deadline for your goal to establish a time frame to see if it has been fulfilled or not and why.
-It may be useful to divide a larger goal into smaller objectives in order to be able to correct the course if necessary.
+- Timely: Specify a deadline for your goal to see if it has been fulfilled or not and why.
+It may be useful to divide a larger goal into smaller objectives in order to be able to course-correct when necessary.

 The specific objectives will depend on each brand and its situation.
-Include as many objectives in your plan as necessary, but always ensure they complement each other and do not compete or have opposing trajectories.
+Include as many objectives in your plan as necessary, but always ensure they complement each other and do not compete with one another.
 Here are some examples of common goals in a digital marketing plan:

-- Reach new markets, either in term of geography or type of audience.
+- Reach new markets, either in terms of geography or audience type

-- Expand the market share with respect to the competition.
+- Expand market share in comparison to your competition

 - Optimize the conversion funnel